zotonic/zotonic/doc/ref/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^

-Check your database connection configuration in the ``zotonic_site.config`` file which is located in the :term:`user sites directory`.
+Check your database connection configuration in the ``zotonic_site.config`` file which is located in the :term:`zotonic user directory`.
 This can be found in ``yoursite/priv/zotonic_site.config``.
 The priv directory should also be soft linked in the ``_build`` directory: ``_build/default/lib/yoursite/priv/zotonic_site.config``